 If you’re reading this, chances are good you own a Toyota Camry and you already know how awesome it is.
-The Camry is one of America’s all time best selling sedans, and one of the most reliable vehicles ever made.
+The Camry is one of America’s all-time best selling sedans, and one of the most reliable vehicles ever made.
 As with any machine, it will require maintenance, and occasionally a mechanical repair.
-We’ve put together a very thorough maintenance schedule to keep real life Phoenix area Toyotas safe and reliable, so let’s talk about some of the needs that are more specific to your 2002 or newer Toyota Camry.
+We’ve put together a very thorough maintenance schedule to keep your Toyota safe and reliable, so let’s talk about some of the needs that are more specific to your 2002 or newer Toyota Camry.

 A Valve Cover Gasket Leak

 The engine valve cover is located on the very top of your engine, and covers the camshaft and upper engine components.
 It is most easily located by finding the engine oil cap, which screws into the valve cover.
 If you drive a 4-cylinder you will have one valve cover; if you drive a V6 you will have two.
 The valve cover has a rubber gasket that seals it to the cylinder head, and this gasket will leak over time.
 When the gasket starts to leak, oil will run down the top of your engine, and in many cases down onto your exhaust manifold.
 When the oil reaches this very hot exhaust manifold, it will smoke.
 If you are noticing a burnt smell when parking your Camry in the garage after a long trip, you might have a leaking valve cover.

 What does it cost to replace the valve cover gasket on a Toyota Camry?
 While shops will vary slightly, you might expect to pay $150-$175 to replace the gasket on your 4-cylinder and $400-$450 to replace the gaskets on your V6.

 Replacing Your Timing Chain Tensioner